Almost Everything You Need to Know About the Stratolaunch

-Stratolaunch, according to the company, is designed to be a “mobile launch platform that will enable airline-style access to space that is convenient, affordable and routine.
-The reinforced center wing can support multiple launch vehicles, weighing up to a total of 500,000 pounds”
+Stratolaunch Carrier, according to the company, is designed to be a “mobile launch platform that will enable airline-style access to space that is convenient, affordable, and routine.
+The reinforced center wing can support multiple launch vehicles, weighing up to a total of 500,000 pounds (226.7 tons).”

 In other words, this isn’t your typical airplane.
-The goal for Stratolaunch is to provide an alternative launch platform for satellites other than rockets like SpaceX’s Falcon 9 or SpaceX’s Falcon Heavy rocket—which had its first successful test flight this week as well.
+The goal for the Carrier is to provide an alternative launch platform for satellites, other than rockets like SpaceX’s Falcon 9 or SpaceX’s Falcon Heavy rocket—which had its first successful test flight back in 2019.

 “It's so huge, it seems like it shouldn't be able to fly," aerospace and launch photographer for NASASpaceFlight.com Jack Beyer told CNN.